The Crane Landscape

 The landscape you can see was created by Richard Allen – an illustrative artist, commissioned by the project to produce a vision of the Somerset Levels and Moors throughout the seasons with cranes in residence.
 The scene starts on the left in late winter/early spring and moves through the seasons - finishing up in mid winter at the right hand end of the picture.
 It also shows how the habitats that cranes require are, in essence those that the native wildlife of the Levels and Moors also need to survive.

-If you want to find out what the landscape might sound like – then visit the Somerset sound-scape pages.
+If you want to find out what the landscape might sound like – then go down to the bottom of this page to listen.

 To find out more about Richard Allen - go to www.richardallenillustrator.com